cointobanks/lifetioncore-ui/README.md

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Dash GitHub repository](https://github.com/cointobanks/lifetioncore-ui).
+Contributions and suggestions are welcomed at the [Insight UI Lifetioncoin GitHub repository](https://github.com/cointobanks/lifetioncore-ui).

 ## License